-The Mundijong District Structure Plan will apply to the area delineated on "Figure 4: Mundijong District Structure Plan Area" on page 34 which is the area approximately 8km north-south between Rowley Road and Gossage Road, and 15km east-west between the Darling Ranges foothills and Kargotich Road within the Shire of Serpentine Jarrahdale.
-The Mundijong District Structure Plan area includes the suburbs of Mundijong and Whitby, and parts of Cardup and Mardella.
+The Mundijong District Structure Plan will apply to the area delineated on "Figure 4: Mundijong District Structure Plan Area" on page 32 which is to the south of the southern boundary of the Cardup Rural Living area, west of South-western highway, north of the Tonkin highway alignment and east of Kargotich road.
+The Mundijong District Structure Plan area includes the suburbs of Mundijong and Whitby, parts of Cardup and also inlcudes the West Mundijong Industrial Area.